Swallow Reef: Climate

+Important Bird Area

+The island has been designated an Important Bird Area (IBA) by BirdLife International because it regularly supports a significant breeding colony of greater crested terns, with 750–2,550 individual birds recorded.

 History

 On 21 June 1980, a plaque was erected on the reef by Malaysia's PASKAL special forces.

 In May 1983, eighteen PASKAL members built their first encampment, signifying the start of the Royal Malaysian Navy's presence.
 At the time, the only infrastructure available was a helipad for personnel transfer, and the special forces had to camp under the open skies on the bare reef.
 Naval Station "Lima" was constructed in April 1986, consisting of a small living-cum-operations centre.

 In 1989, the government decided to develop the island into a tourist spot.
 By 1991, the resort had completed construction and had developed into a comfortable and popular diving spot.
 By 1995, more buildings were added, including two air-conditioned accommodation blocks, an aircraft landing strip, two hangars, a radar station, an air traffic control tower, watchtowers and a jetty.

 On 20 July 2003, the Layang-Layang Airport expansion which increased the length of the runway from 1064 m to 1367 m was completed.
 As a result, the length of the island increased from 1.2 kilometres to over 1.5 kilometres.

 In July 2004, a marine research facility, MARSAL (Marine Research Station Pulau Layang-Layang) was opened.

 On 5 March 2009, Abdullah Ahmad Badawi, the Malaysian Prime Minister of the time, visited the island.

 Tourism

-The island has a reputation as a destination for scuba divers, with clear water and a variety of marine life including hammerhead sharks, pygmy seahorses, jack fish, barracuda and manta rays.
+The island has gained recognition as a destination for scuba divers.
+Layang Layang is especially known for the hammerhead sharks during the May mating season, among a variety of marine life including pygmy seahorses, jack fish, barracuda and manta rays.
+Its air transport needs are served by the Layang-Layang Airport.